tes/async-define/README.md

 Syntax
 ------
 The syntax resemble a lot AMD (http://requirejs.org/docs/api.html#define).
-There is only a function:
+There is only one function:

     defineAsync(name, [array of dependencies], func);